-- 1. Select % > USERS & ACCOUNTS > Local Authentication Policy.

-The LOCAL AUTHENTICATION POLICY page displays. - The Local Telephone Transfer of Page Glop - 2.
+- 1. In the Settings Pane, select % > USERS & ACCOUNTS > Local Authentication Policy.
+The LOCAL AUTHENTICATION POLICY page displays with the PASSWORD POLICY tab selected. - 2.
 Select Enabled to enable the password policy. - 3.
-Modify the PASSWORD REQUIREMENTS.
-Check to enable one or more of the following options: - Minimum password length.
-Enter a value from 1 to 128. - Require at least one capital letter. - Require at least one number. - Require at least one symbol. - Disallow username in password. - Prevent password reuse.
+Modify the PASSWORD REQUIREMENTS. select the check boxes to enable one or more of the following options: - Minimum password length.
+Enter a value from 1 to 128. - Require at least one capital letter. - Require at least one number.

+- Require at least one symbol.

+- Disallow username in password.

+- Prevent password reuse.
 Select Always or Days and set the number of days between reuse.

 - Set password expiry.
 Set the number of days until passwords expire.
-At next login, the user must reset the password. - 4.
-Click Apply.
+At next login, the user must reset the password.

+- 4. Click Apply.